 The report concluded there are reasonable grounds to believe that the industrial chlorine cylinder was used as a weapon.

 The FFM report was shared with States Parties to the Chemical Weapons Convention.
 The report will also be transmitted to the United Nations Security Council through the UN Secretary-General.

 In response to persistent allegations of chemical weapon attacks in Syria, the OPCW Fact-Finding Mission (FFM) was set up in 2014 with an on-going mandate “to establish facts surrounding allegations of the use of toxic chemicals, reportedly chlorine, for hostile purposes in the Syrian Arab Republic”.

 The FFM’s mandate is to determine whether chemical weapons or toxic chemicals as weapons have been used in Syria.
 It does not include identifying who is responsible for alleged attacks.
 The FFM is required to study available information relating to allegations of use of chemical weapons in Syria, including information provided by the Syrian Arab Republic and others.
 The FFM employs investigative methods to determine if chemical weapons have been used.
 It interviews witnesses and obtains environmental and bio-medical samples and physical evidence for analysis.

-Following the Decision on “Addressing the threat from chemical weapons use”, adopted by the Conference of the States Parties at its Special Session in June 2018, the Technical Secretariat is putting in place arrangements to identify the perpetrators of the use of chemical weapons in the Syrian Arab Republic.
+Following the Decision on “Addressing the threat from chemical weapons use”, adopted by the Conference of the States Parties at its Special Session in June 2018, the Technical Secretariat has put in place arrangements to identify the perpetrators of the use of chemical weapons in the Syrian Arab Republic.